vhskishore/DevOps_Pract/TOPICS.md

     ```
     terraform state list
     ```
-8. Moving Statefile to central location - Azure Storage Account.
+9. Moving Statefile to central location - Azure Storage Account.
+10. Renaming master to development branch
+11. Created a Feature Branch, Edited the code and push remote.
+12. Raised PR and added approvers and merged after approval, delete Branch.
+13. Change branch to development and perform git pull to download update code.